huangye177/dbbenchmark/README.md

 ./gradlew clean build fatJar

+Afterwars, an all-in-one jar file, together with its configuration JSON file, will be generated in build/libs.

+Those two generated files can be copied together to any other locations, and executed via following java commands:

 java -jar build/libs/dbbenchmark-0.1.0.jar

-(modify file "build/libs/scenariosetting.json" to change scenario setting, and run above command again)
+(modify file "build/libs/scenariosetting.json" to change scenario setting, and run above JAVA command again)